dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <tr>
 <td>startDate</td>
 <td>No</td>
-<td>Start date for date range.
+<td>Start date for a date range.
 Will be applied as a filter.
 Can not be used together with a period dimension or filter.</td>
 <td>Date</td>
 </tr>
 <tr>